squidfunk/mkdocs-material/docs/tutorials/blogs/engage.md

        can control the Gicsus app and uninstall it if so desired.

 That is all the preparation you will need for the repository.
-Next, it is time to generate a piece of code that embeds Giscuss in your site.
+Next, it is time to generate a piece of code that embeds Giscus in your site.
 The resulting code snippet will look something like this:

 ```html